- Written by Ben Jacklet

 - The risk could last for a while.
 We think of volcanoes erupting in one cataclysmic event, but the unrest can continue for months and even years, creating a greater long-term hazard than floods, hurricanes, earthquakes and other natural disasters.

-- Thousands of people could be displaced, and the bill will likely be in the billions.
+- Thousands of people could be displaced, and the bill would likely be in the billions.
 When you consider the residential, recreational, transportation and electrical infrastructure around the mountain, there’s no way an eruption on Hood is going to be a minor event.
-The best we can hope for is that geologists will identify the threat early and give people ample warning to evacuate the danger zone.
-As the USGS scientists point out, the location and size of the affected area will depend on the location of the erupting vent or landslide, the volume of material involved, the snow and ice conditions around and down slope from the vent, and the character of the eruption—especially its explosivity.
+The best we can hope for is that geologists will identify the threat early and give people ample warning to evacuate the danger zone - and people are wise enough to listen to reason.
+As the USGS scientists point out, the location and size of the affected area will depend on the location of the erupting vent or landslide, the volume of material involved, the snow and ice conditions around and down slope from the vent, and the power, strength and character of the eruption.